 Before the start of the special meeting, you may change your vote by voting in person at the special meeting or by delivering a signed proxy revocation or a new signed proxy with a later date to Fidelity National Financial, Inc., 601 Riverside Avenue, Jacksonville, Florida 32204, Attention: Corporate Secretary.
 Any proxy revocation or new proxy must be received before the start of the special meeting.
-In addition, you may change your vote through the Internet or by telephone (if you originally voted by the corresponding method) not later than [·], Eastern time, on [·], 2017.
+In addition, you may change your vote through the Internet or by telephone (if you originally voted by the corresponding method) not later than 11:59 p.m., Eastern time, on November 16, 2017.